Stars at Noon (2022 film): Critical response

-David Rooney of The Hollywood Reporter deemed the film to be "a major misfire."
+David Rooney of The Hollywood Reporter deemed the film to be "a major misfire" that is "almost perversely lacking in dramatic texture or momentum" and criticized the "chemistry-deficient" performances by Qualley and Alwyn, the latter of whom Rooney panned as "mostly an empty white linen suit".
 Charles Bramesco of The Playlist called it "marred by compromise at every phase of its production, it's a rare misfire from one of our most accomplished living auteurs, excusable only on merit of her past successes."
 In a 3 out of 5 star review, Peter Bradshaw of The Guardian felt the film was "reasonably acted" but concluded that "the romantic passion and duplicity don't come across as strongly as they might have done with leads who had a stronger chemistry."
 Bradshaw characterized Qualley and Alwyn's performances as sometimes "callow" and felt they were both "outclassed" by Safdie's performance, however Bradshaw commended Qualley for "nicely [conveying] neediness, alcoholism and self-reproach" in her performance.
 Caspar Salmon of The Daily Beast agreed, writing, "Both are miscast, both lack chemistry, and neither of them has a very fun time with the dialogue."
+Paste's Natalia Keogan held similar criticism, writing, "Alwyn's performance is commendable [...] but he can’t quite keep up with Qualley, and their chemistry is practically non-existent."
 Todd McCarthy of Deadline Hollywood wrote that "Qualley is pretty engaging in the early going" but lamented that the film is "thoroughly lacking in political context, psychological nuances, investigation of local conditions and simple suspense that the whole thing just collapses from the lack of any sturdy dramatic fortifications."
 Tara Brady of The Irish Times gave the film 1 out of 5 stars, writing that the film was "undone by bad timing, repetition, general disarray, and the framing of the female lead as Holly Golightly."
 Ryan Leston /Film called the film "so slow it doesn't really seem to go anywhere."
 Iana Murray of The Skinny said the film "moves so slowly that it's stagnant" and criticized Alwyn's performance and casting, but called Qualley's performance "magnetic".